 The demand for quality, international products amongst women in China shows no signs of stopping.
-In a market famously associated with fakes there has been a strong backlash by a new wave of middle class, discerning buyers who will pay a premium for the genuine article.
+In a market famously associated with fakes, there has been a strong backlash by a new wave of the middle class, discerning buyers who will pay a premium for the genuine article.

 Tmall is chasing Female shoppers

-Tmall is the flagship platform from Alibaba and sells quality brands to middle class consumers.
-To guarantee this authenticity brands host ‘stores’ on the website themselves, the site has even launched a dedicated international branch for cross border e-commerce in Mainland.
-JD similarly offer a similar value proposition but focus more on appliances and the technology niche.
+Tmall is the flagship platform of Alibaba and sells quality brands to middle-class consumers.
+To guarantee this authenticity brands host ‘stores’ on the website themselves, the site has even launched a dedicated international branch for cross-border e-commerce in Mainland.
+JD similarly offers a similar value proposition but focuses more on appliances and the technology niche.
 Tmall had a 42.9 score whilst JD as a smaller e-retail site had 39.5.

 Lastly, it’s important to note the presence of WeChat and QQ, two of Tencent’s social networks.
-WeChat with an impression score of 49.2 now boasts over 850 million active users and is essential to any study in China, it is the main source of communication now.
-In the context of this report WeChat also now host stores within the application itself.
-These micro stores facilitate ease of payment and sale as they are connected with a users e-wallet with instant access to their banking funds.
+WeChat with an impressive score of 49.2 now boasts over 850 million active users and is essential to any study in China, it is the main source of communication now.
+In the context of this report WeChat also now hosts stores within the application itself.
+These micro-stores facilitate ease of payment and sale as they are connected with a user’s e-wallet with instant access to their banking funds.

 Branding & e-Commerce are important

-The take home message is that women do not view the brands and the platforms they use for purchase as wholly different entities.
+The take-home message is that women do not view the brands and the platforms they use for purchase as wholly different entities.
 This is because Chinese e-retail platforms generate a strong sense of loyalty.
-Alibaba, in particular have huge market dominance with 80% of the e-commerce market.
+Alibaba, in particular, has huge market dominance with 80% of the e-commerce market.

-For more information don’t hesitate to ask question 🙂
+For more information don’t hesitate to ask the question 🙂

 So where are they and how much money